 The U16 Championship began in 1992, and has grown to be a highlight of the winter season for junior athletes.
 Young competitors are brought together under their state team banners in a festival atmosphere to ski in four races over three days.
-The four New England states and New York each qualify their fastest twenty four* 14-15 year old boys and girls.
-This event also welcomes up to 24 guest skiers from other regions and Canada who compete head-to-head with skiers from the Northeast.
+The four New England states and New York each qualify their fastest forty-eight 14-15 year old boys and girls.
+This event also welcomes guest skiers from other regions, Canada and other nations who compete head-to-head with skiers from the Northeast.
 Seeded wave starts ensure match racing at its finest, and the relay traditionally caps off the Championship with a team event.

-Race Organizer will have event entry fee and initial event info (Team Leader Packet which includes: schedule, site info, contact info, registration, waxing, parking, banquet, awards) to all team leaders no later than January 1st.
+Race Organizer will have event entry fee and initial event info (Team Leader Packet which includes information on: schedule, site, contacts, registration, waxing, parking, banquet, and awards) to all team leaders in January.
 This information will be posted on the U16 event page on www.NENSA.net.
 NENSA will provide team leader contact information.

-1b.
-The competition schedule consists of the following: Friday:
+1d.
+The competition schedule consists of the following:

-Mixed Technique, Mixed Gender Relay Mass Start: 2 CL legs followed by 2 F/S legs, course length 2.5 – 3.5 K (Note that the relay requires two separate courses for classic and skate legs)
+AM: Mixed Technique, Mixed Gender Relay Race; Mass Start: 2 classic legs followed by 2 freestyle legs.
+Courses should be 2.5k – 3.5k in length (relay requires two separate courses for classic and freestyle legs).

 2. Team Compositions and Eligibility

 2a.
 Any US state, US Ski & Snowboard region, or Canadian Province, or Country may enter an official team.
 Maximum of 48 athletes per team.
 A guest team with a minimum of 16 athletes per gender will be included in team scoring.

 2b.
 An official team consists of up to 24 boys and up to 24 girls.
 No more than 24 boys and 24 girls from each team may start in each race.